-The applicant indicates that the proposed facility will be utilized for both short-term and long-term care, with all beds being dually certified for Medicaid and Medicare and projects a payer mix as follows: 61 percent Medicare, 23 percent Medicaid and 16 percent self-pay/private.
+The applicant indicates that the proposed facility will be utilized for both short-term and long-term care, with all beds being dually certified for Medicaid and Medicare.

 PLC anticipates providing full service comprehensive skilled nursing, restorative care and rehabilitation services for both short and long-term residents.
 The applicant states that the following services and amenities will be provided at the proposed facility: